sleak-lbl/weekly-emails/items/armtools.md

 We will also show you how the MAP and Performance Reports tools can be used to profile Python applications for performance optimizations.

+Don't forget to bring your own codes to get help from one of the ARM engineers on profiling/optimizing them during the hands-on session!

 The training will be presented online only, using Zoom technology.